-“I fell in love with the beautiful campus and it was the community I was looking for,” says Anderson.
+“I fell in love with the beautiful campus and it was the community I was looking for,” says Yates.
 “It was collaborative: people genuinely wanted to help me achieve my aims.”

 Indeed, the business school awarded her a merit-based scholarship covering the full tuition fee and a stipend to help her buy study materials.
 “I would have enrolled anyway because the MBA is a sound investment in yourself,” she says.